 Australian British Chamber of Commerce, Deputy National Chair

-Cladding Safety Victoria, non-executive director
+Cladding Safety Victoria, Non-executive director

-German–Australian Chamber of Commerce and Industry, Deputy National Chair
+German–Australian Chamber of Commerce and Industry, Deputy National Chair and Chair of Nominations Committee

-Member, Nominations and Remuneration Committee
+Responsibilities: Chairperson, Clinical Council, Member, Nominations and Remuneration Committee

 Prof. Sanci has over two decades of expertise in medical curriculum design, co-design methodologies, implementation science, evaluation, and clinical trials and cohort studies in primary care and online settings.
 Her specific research interests are about improving the health and wellbeing of children and young people through primary care and educational or workplace settings, and health services research to improve the consumer experience.
 She has a wide network of national and international research collaborators.

-Other appointments or memberships
+Other current appointments or memberships as at 30 June 2025:

 Melbourne Academic Centre for Health, Co-Chair, Primary Care Committee